-Listing down all books I have been reading during lockdown thus creating a knowledge base for behavioural science, psychology and design.
+100 books for creating a knowledge base for behavioural science, psychology & product design.

 Keywords: Behavioural Economics, Behavioral Science, UX Design, UI UX, Product Design, Psychology, Critical Thinking, Gamification